-Quesnel and Prince George; Vanderhoof (part time); individual courses may be available at other campuses on demand
+Prince George; offered through Quesnel on a rotating basis; Vanderhoof (part time); individual courses may be available at other campuses on demand

-Note: This program is currently undergoing renewal.
-Please contact Counselling and Advising for information about the 2015-16 program.

-This program prepares you to work with young children in a variety of settings:
+This program prepares you to work with young children in a variety of settings, such as child care centres, preschools, supported child care programs, Aboriginal supported child care programs, infant and family development programs, social service agencies, libraries, hospital playrooms, School District StrongStart programs, child development centres, and as owner/operators of early learning programs.

-- · Child care centres

-- Preschools

-- · Supported child care programs

-- Aboriginal supported child care programs

-- Infant and family development programs

-- Social service agencies

-- Libraries

-- Hospital playrooms

-- School District StrongStart programs

-- Child development centres

-- · Owner/operators of early learning programs

 Finishing a program in early childhood education is the first step towards becoming licensed to practise as a Early Childhood Educator in BC.

-- 1. Successful completion of one of the following: - Grade 12 (with English 12 or English 12: First Peoples with a minimum "C" grade); or - ABE/CCP Advanced Certificate plus English 050 with a minimum "C" grade; or - Mature student status (please consult a CNC counsellor/advisor) - Completion of the English component of the Student Readiness Assessment (SRA), administered by the College.
+- 1. Successful completion of one of the following: - Grade 12 (with English 12 or English 12: First Peoples with a minimum "C" grade); or - ABE/Academic Upgrading Advanced Certificate plus English 050 with a minimum "C" grade; or - Mature student status (please consult a CNC counsellor/advisor) - Completion of the English component of the Student Readiness Assessment (SRA), administered by the College.
 Students whose assessments show difficulties in English must successfully complete the English upgrading offered at CNC before qualifying for the program.
 It is strongly recommended that students write the SRA early.

 Note 1: Upon acceptance into the program, you must provide documents certifying current immunization and TB screening, in addition to a Self-Health Report.
-These must be on official forms that are included in the ECE information package and must be submitted prior to the start of the program.
+These must be on official forms that are included in the ECCL information package and must be submitted prior to the start of the program.